MattGPT-ai/fast_censor/README.md

 ```

-### Encryption
+### Encoding
-By default, the word lists are encrypted so you can avoid displaying vulgar or offensive words
+By default, the word lists are base64-encoded, so you can avoid displaying vulgar or offensive words